isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. _multiple-reservations-same-ip6:

-Multiple Reservations for the same IP
+Multiple Reservations for the Same IP
 -------------------------------------

 Host Reservations were designed to preclude creation of multiple